jpace/glark/README.md

     `list`: binary files that contain lists of files (such as tar and jar files) are searched such that the _file names_ are searched against.

-    `decompress`: binary files that contain compressed files (such as gz and bz2 files) are searched such that the decompressed versions of their contents are searched against.

-    `expand`: this combines the `list` and `decompress` options to search the full contents of archived and compressed binary files, such as jar files and tar.gz and tar.bz2 files.
+    `read`: the full contents of binary files will be searched.
+This supports tar and gz files.
+Only one level of compression/archiving is handled; thus compressed files within other compressed files are not searched.

   * `--match-name`=REGEXP:
     Search only files with names that match the given regular expression.
 As in